LaunchCodeEducation/java-web-development/docs/_sources/chapters/sql-part2/studio.rst.txt

 Warm-up Queries
 ---------------

-Write the following 2 queries to get warmed up.
+Write the following queries to get warmed up.

 #.
-Return the reference book titles and their ISBNs.
+Return the mystery book titles and their ISBNs.
 #.
-Return all of the books written by authors who are currently living.
+Return all of the titles and author's first and last names for books written by authors who are currently living.

 Loan Out a Book
 ---------------